Alternative Destination Transport

 - Reduce patient wait-times for nonemergency care and reduce patient out-of-pocket costs

-- Assure care is delivered where patient’s insurance is accepted
+- Assure care is delivered where the patient’s insurance is accepted

 - Avoid an unnecessary emergency department visit

-The Ambulance Transport Alternatives program expands the options for transportation destinations when a patient dials 9-1-1 with a non-life-threatening, non-emergent, low acuity medical condition that could be treated safely outside of the emergency department.
+The Alternative Destination Transport program expands the options for transportation destinations when a patient dials 9-1-1 with a non-life-threatening, non-emergent, low acuity medical condition that could be treated safely outside of the emergency department.
 REMSA’s program is unique in the following ways:

-Patients now have 16 participating alternative destinations in Washoe County, including urgent care centers, clinics and other medical facilities as options to receive care.
+Patients now have a variety of participating alternative destinations in Washoe County, including urgent care centers, clinics and other medical facilities as options to receive care.

 The program features locally-developed protocols for low acuity, intoxicated and psychiatric patients and includes a rigorous clinical quality assurance program with medical director oversight and special training for all field medics.

 The core element is an early destination evaluation — an advanced assessment performed in the field to determine if a 9-1-1 patient is clinically eligible to be treated at an alternative medical facility.